MusicDatabase

 print(song["name"])

-• hidden (str) – optional modify for handling hidden albums
+• hidden (str) – Optional modify for handling hidden albums

 A list with all non-hidden albums.